Scalynko/TamaParaGenerator/README.md

   real ID, so they start at `60100` and is sequential based on order specified to the data generator.
 - `Stage`: character's stage; `5` is adult, any under that is not breedable
+- `IsWave1`: is character in the Land, Water, and Sky areas
 - `IsJade`: is character Jade Forest-exclusive
 - `IsWave3`: is character Orange Tropics-exclusive and White Glacier-exclusive
 - `IsExternal`: is character from Lab Tama